Patrik Křap

-Patrik Křap (born 13 March 1981) is a Czech footballer, who currently plays for SV Gaflenz as a defender.
+Patrik Křap (born 13 March 1981) is a Czech footballer, who currently plays for FK Střelice as a defender.

 Career

 Křap began playing football for the youth side of 1.
 FC Brno.
 He joined the senior side in the summer of 2000, and would make 46 league appearances for the club over four seasons.
 In the 2005 winter break, he left for FC Hradec Králové, but returned to play for Brno's B side after just six months.
 In January 2006, Křap moved to Austria to play for Union Perg.

 He has represented his country at youth levels.